 In the context of SARS, close contact means having cared for or lived with someone with SARS or having contact with respiratory secretions of a patient with SARS.
 Examples of close contact include: kissing or hugging, sharing eating or drinking utensils, or sustained interaction within 3 feet of someone infected with SARS.
 Close contact does not include walking by an infected person or sitting across from an infected person for a short period of time.

-After exposure to SARS, the incubation period is 2-10 days.
+After exposure to SARS, the incubation period is two to 10 days.

 Individuals suspected of having SARS should avoid contact with others, including staying home from work, school or day care, during their illness and for 10 days after their symptoms have disappeared.